rdegges/rdegges-blog/articles/2012/im-working-on-a-startup.md

+---
-Title: I'm Working on a Startup
+title: "I'm Working on a Startup"
-Date: 2012-04-08
-Tags: startups
+date: "2012-04-08"
+tags: ["startups"]
+slug: "im-working-on-a-startup"
-Summary: I'm working on a new startup: OpenCNAM!
-If you're interested, read on.
+description: "I'm working on a new startup: OpenCNAM!
+If you're interested, read on."
+---

 ![Monk Sketch][]